 The second of the four key objectives outlined on the BIS is to support businesses struggling with attracting and retaining skilled staff, particularly young people and graduates.
-We also aim to facilitate ways to address skills gap in key sectors.
+Vale4Business is heavily involved in facilitating ways to address skills gap in key sectors including building links between educational institutions and employers, holding careers fairs, giving talks to students and funding pop up business schools.
+You can read more here.

 V4B Skills Forum 2017